epfl-ada/ada-2022-project-adamantiumforgers/README.md

 Generated csv files (in csv_output file) :
 - channels.csv : relates channel_id to channel_num (all channels in News&Politics)
-- medias.csv : relates channel_id, channel name and channel_num, for AllTimes medias
+- medias.csv : relates channel_id, channel name and channel_num, for AllSides medias
 - display_id_to_channels.csv : connects, for all News&Politics channels, display_id to channels_num
 - authors_to_channels.csv : for all News&Politics channels, 1 line : this author has comented (at least once) this channel (identified by channel_num)
 - graph.csv : all graph edges, connecting two channels that have been commented by the same authors.
 Weight : number of authors who commented both channels
-- graph_test.csv : short version of graph.csv, to perform tests with Gephi

 ### Data handling
 Since this dataset is huge (~111GB compressed), it is very important to have a proper methodology to store, access, preprocess and filter it efficiently.
 All the data is stored locally, with the largest files on an external hard drive.
 The largest files are read by chunks to produce the graph.
 However, once the graph is done, the amount of data is much smaller (~30KB) and can be handled very easily.